 Elder abuse occurs in a wide variety of ways in California and throughout the United States.
 In some cases, elder abuse involves physical abuse.
-In other cases, this type of abuse is emotional and psychological.
+In other cases, this type of abuse is emotional and psychological or even financial.
 However, sometimes, elderly individuals are completely abandoned by their caregivers.
 Here, we want to look at what it actually means to abandon an elderly person.
 This type of abuse is abhorrent, and any person who abandons their responsibilities to care for an elderly individual should be held accountable for their actions.

 What is Elder Abandonment?